 Part (D) helps pay for the prescription drugs.
 It is also known as the Medicare Prescription Drug Benefit.
 This option is administered through private insurance.
 Normally a premium is required monthly.
 Not all drugs are covered and it is advisable for each member to check with Medicare first before filling any prescriptions.
 Part (D) is divided into four phases within a calendar year:

-Signing up for Medicare benefits can happen one of two ways.
-Some recipients can be automatically enrolled if they are 65 years of age and are receiving either Social Security benefits or Railroad Retirement benefits.
-Those who are not receiving social security or railroad benefits must apply on their own.
 Enrolling can be done either of two ways.
 In person at the local Social Security office or online at: www.medicare.gov.
 It is advised by the Centers of Medicare and Medicaid that members enroll as soon as 3 months prior to their birthday month.
 Coverage begins on the 1st of the birthday month.

-The lions’ share of funding for the Medicaid program comes from the federal government.
+Funding for the Medicaid program comes from the federal government.
 However, each individual state determines eligibility requirements and shares in the costs as well.
 Medicaid is an insurance program that covers health care related costs and was designed to be a part of the social safety net system.
 It covers many of the services that Medicare covers such as, inpatient stays, outpatient services, durable medical equipment, labs and diagnostic studies.
 Medicaid also pays for; physician services, dental services, custodial care and home health.
 Medicaid can also provide co-pay assistance of Skilled Nursing Facilities.
 Eligibility is based on a variety of factors which include an assessment of assets, income, resident status and availability of quality medical care.
 Medicaid applications can be obtained from the Medicare and Medicaid website (www.CMS.org).
 Help with enrolling in Medicaid can be acquired while a member is currently admitted to a hospital through the financial advocate’s office or equivalent.

 THE AFFORDABLE CARE ACT